 Names for all companies in Singapore must conform to certain guidelines laid down in the Singapore Companies Act.

 An applicant must declare if the proposed company name includes a trademark or patent name, or the name of another company/business existing elsewhere and produce the unconditional written consent of the owner of the trademark or patent, or the other company for the use of the name.
 The applicant is also required to declare that he will change the name if it is found otherwise.

 A proposed company name will not be approved if it is identical to, or closely resembles the name of another company, foreign company or business firm as to be mistaken for it.
 Undesirable names, including offensive or vulgar names will also not be approved.

 During the name approval application process, the Accounting and Corporate Regulatory Authority (ACRA) requires information on the proposed business activities of the company.
 Certain types of activities need the necessary approval and license from other Government authorities before the proposed business activity can begin.

-Also required during the name approval application process are the details of the proposed Directors*, shareholders and company secretary and the issued/paid-up capital.
+In the company name approval application process, we need to submit at least one director’s or shareholder’s name.
+To avoid any delays, it’s best to provide the details of all the proposed directors*, shareholders and company secretary and the issued/paid-up capital.